Learning Naturally Aggregated Appearance for Efficient 3D Editing: Abstract

 \section{Abstract}

 Neural radiance fields, which represent a 3D scene as a color field and a density field, have demonstrated great progress in novel view synthesis yet are unfavorable for editing due to the implicitness.
-In view of such a deficiency, we propose to replace the color field with an explicit 2D appearance aggregation, also called canonical image, with which users can easily customize their 3D editing via 2D image processing.
-To avoid the distortion effect and facilitate convenient editing, we complement the canonical image with a projection field that maps 3D points onto 2D pixels for texture lookup.
-This field is carefully initialized with a pseudo canonical camera model and optimized with offset regularity to ensure \textbf{naturalness} of the aggregated appearance.
-Extensive experimental results on three datasets suggest that our representation, dubbed \method, well supports various ways of 3D editing (\textit{e.g.}, stylization, interactive drawing, and content extraction) with no need of re-optimization for each case, demonstrating its generalizability and efficiency.
+This work studies the task of efficient 3D editing, where we focus on \textbf{editing speed} and \textbf{user interactivity}.
+To this end, we propose to learn the color field as an explicit 2D appearance aggregation, also called canonical image, with which users can easily customize their 3D editing via 2D image processing.
+We complement the canonical image with a projection field that maps 3D points onto 2D pixels for texture query.
+This field is initialized with a pseudo canonical camera model and optimized with offset regularity to ensure the \textbf{naturalness} of the canonical image.
+Extensive experiments on different datasets suggest that our representation, dubbed \method, well supports various ways of 3D editing (\textit{e.g.,} stylization, instance segmentation, and interactive drawing).
+Our approach demonstrates remarkable efficiency by being at least 20$\times$ faster per edit compared to existing NeRF-based editing methods.
 Project page is available at~\url{https://felixcheng97.github.io/AGAP/}.